Oatmeal Chocolate Chip Pecan Cookies (Vegan)

 Slowly pour the wet ingredients into the dry ingredients and stir to blend.
 Add the chocolate chips and pecans (if using).

-Shape the cookie dough into 2-inch balls and slightly flatten to a thick disk.
-Place on the parchment paper lined cookie sheet.
+Shape the cookie dough into 2-inch balls and slightly flatten to a thick disk or simply scoop a spoonful directly on the parchment paper lined cookie sheet.

 Bake for 8-10 minutes, or until the bottoms are light brown and the tops are set.